nachocaru/xaprb.com/content/blog/2008-05-02-news-flash-mysql-51-has-zero-bugs.md

   - MySQL
   - Zach Urlocker
 ---
 [Zack Urlocker says MySQL 5.1 has zero bugs][1].
 He may have been misquoted, or quoted out of context, but there it is.
-I&#8217;ll quote enough of it that you can&#8217;t take it out of context twice:
+I'll quote enough of it that you can't take it out of context twice:

 <blockquote cite="http://www.eweek.com/c/a/Database/CEO-Calls-MySQLs-the-Ferrari-of-Databases/">
   <p>